gideonshaked/nextinspace/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-> ”Never miss a launch.”
+> “Never miss a launch.”

 Nextinspace is a command-line tool for seeing the latest in space!
 Nextinspace will print upcoming space-related events to your terminal.
 You can filter by type, toggle the verbosity level, and view the next *n* events, all from the CLI.